-- Giving kids a greater appreciation for food as they learn what it takes to coax carrots from the ground and persuade peppers to proliferate.
+- Kids obtain a greater appreciation for food as they learn what it takes to coax carrots from the ground and persuade peppers to proliferate.

-- Tapping into and nurturing kids’ natural curiosity and interest in food.
+- Kids’ natural curiosity and interest in food is nurtured.

-- Creating and encouraging adventuresome eaters because the youth are personally invested in their food.
-Picky eaters?
-Not here!
+- Adventuresome eaters are created because these young “farmers” are personally invested in their food.

-- Youth experience life-enhancing lessons and learn skills for meaningful success.
+- Offers youth unique, life-enhancing lessons and skills for meaningful success.

-- Communities reap the benefits of aspiring youth.
+- Offers the Twin Cities and individual communities the benefits of aspiring youth.

 Meet Our Garden Program Partners

-Founded in 1969, Urban Roots (formerly Community Design Center of Minnesota) has offered gardening, cooking and environmental programs for youth and families in St. Paul for 17 years.
+Urban Roots offers gardening, cooking and environmental programs for youth and families in St. Paul.
 Nearly 1,500 people are served each year.
-30 teen interns from the East side operate six neighborhood gardens and grow and sell a variety of vegetables and herbs to the community.
+30 teen interns from the East Side operate six neighborhood gardens and grow and sell a variety of vegetables and herbs to the community.